Five-Percent Nation: Conflicts

 After the founding of the Allah School, the Gods and Earths became more influential – upon the April 1968 assassination of Martin Luther King Jr., it quelled a potential rebellion inside Harlem.
-Allah was assassinated on the 13 June 1969, in the lobby of 21 West 112th Street in Harlem, within the Martin Luther King Jr. Towers housing projects, the residence of his wife and children.
+Allah was assassinated on 13 June 1969, in the lobby of 21 West 112th Street in Harlem, within the Martin Luther King Jr. Towers housing projects, the residence of his wife and children.
 There have been rumors and theories about assailants and motives, but the murder remains unsolved.
 The murder was a blow to the movement.
-According to the direct orders of Allah before his death, some of his earliest disciples, a group of nine men who were called the First Nine Born carried on the teachings, and his friend Justice assumed an acting leadership role.
+According to the direct orders of Allah before his death, some of his earliest disciples, a group of nine men who were called the First Nine Born, carried on the teachings, and his friend Justice assumed an acting leadership role.

 The FBI's labeling the Five Percenters as a "gang" in 1965 has caused much trouble for Gods and Earths in the United States.
 The "gang" label has caused individuals with even remote NGE affiliation to be designated as security threats in jails and prisons in Michigan, New Jersey, New York, and South Carolina.
 NGE literature has been banned from penal institutions in these and other states, and inmates have been denied privileges enjoyed by those of other persuasions.
 Such rules were relaxed in 2004 in New York to allow registered "sincere adherent(s)" to study teachings personally, but not share with unregistered inmates during their incarceration.

-The group's newspaper The Five Percenter, condemns the states who impose restrictions on their practice as those who "attempt to define us in ways that seek to criminalize us."
+The group's newspaper, The Five Percenter, condemns the states that impose restrictions on their practice as those who "attempt to define us in ways that seek to criminalize us."
 In 2009, in Michigan, the Nation challenged a ban on the group's literature among prison inmates, after an inmate was designated a security threat until he renounced his membership.
 Judge Steven Whalen found no evidence that the group advocated violence and recommended that it be recognized as a legitimate belief system.